dansmyers/IntroToCS/Final_Project/README.md

 ## Ideas

+A good project is one that lets you combine the techniques you've already learned with something new that you need to research.

 ### Web-Based Quiz

-Prompt the user to answer a few question (look at the radio buttons from the meme generator), then trigger some JS code that gets the answers and produces an output message.
+Prompt the user to answer a few question (look up examples for using radio buttons), then trigger some JS code that gets the answers and produces an output message.

 This requires a little bit of front-end work to put the page together, but it can all be done by copying and modifying our earlier examples.

+### Cryptography

+Do some research on classical cryptoraphic techniques.
+Pick two or three and implement them.
+Examples include the Polybius square, the Russian Nihilist cipher, and the double transposition cipher.

 ### Digits of π